ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2016-01-21-silent-minority-by-mario-sakata-and-driving-design-with-fast-feedback-loops-by-aki-saarinen.md

 ---
 layout: post
 title: 2016 Jan-UX Talk Tokyo #22 - "Silent Minority" by Mario Sakata and "Driving Design with Fast Feedback Loops" by Aki Saarinen
 snippet: UXTalkTokyo is BACK for February!
-There will be two presentations: 1) UX is not (all) about Apps ...
+There will be two presentations -  1) UX is not (all) about Apps -
 ---
 39 participants